nestordemeure/nestordemeure.github.io/content/cooking/savoury/krautburger.md

 ## Cooking:

-* toast in oven until the cheese is nicely melted and the top bun lightly toasted
+* toast in the oven until the cheese is nicely melted and the top bun lightly toasted.

 ## Credits: